dsx724/php-quotient-filter/README.md

 ###Summary
+THIS PROJECT IS NOT COMPLETE NOR READY!
+I've been busy with other things.

 This is a proper quotient implementation in PHP.
 I could not find any open-source implementation of it.
 Like the bloom filter, a quotient filter is a probabilistic data structure that trades of It uses a binary string to store the bit vector and manipulates based on byte indexes of the string.